 The PNB's festive treat returns

 The Festive Season just wouldn't be the same without the extraordinary tale of Marie and her Nutcracker Prince!
-Pacific Northwest Ballet is proud to once again present their take on the age old Christmas classic in the form of George Balanchine's The Nutcracker.
+Pacific Northwest Ballet is proud to once again present its take on the age-old Christmas classic in the form of George Balanchine's The Nutcracker.

-Featuring Tchaikovsky's original score, the production is in the capable hands of PNB Artistic Director Peter Boal, former New York City Ballet star Judith Figate, and world renowned children's author and illustrator Ian Fallconer.
-They've teamed up with a host of talented costumiers, design artists, dancers and performers to create Marie's magical universe anew.
+Featuring Tchaikovsky's original score, the production is in the capable hands of PNB Artistic Director Peter Boal, former New York City Ballet star Judith Figate, and world-renowned children's author and illustrator Ian Falconer.
+They've teamed up with a host of talented costumiers, design artists, dancers, and performers to create Marie's magical universe anew.

 What is the Nutcracker About?